2 seasons available

 Bill hopes to prove that his friend Steve Murrow is innocent of killing the man who married the girl he was hoping to marry.
 But he only has 24 hours to do it before Steve is hung, and the town sheriff has threatened to kill Bill if he tries to break Steve out.

 Hot-headed Johnny Kaler, embarrassed that he's been caught cheating at cards, provokes Bill Longley into a barroom brawl and is quickly thrashed.
+Later in the evening Johnny tries to kill Bill, but dies when an unknown assailant shoots him in the back from the shadows.
+Johnny's big brother Mike still blames Longley for the shooting and calls him out for a showdown.

 Bill Longley meets an old, but beautiful, friend who currently owns the local saloon and is happy to renew her acquaintance.
 This angers the local land baron, who has a proprietary interest in the young lady, and he tries to goad his college-educated son into killing Longley to earn the first notch on his gun.